 In fact, in the majority of cases, the women resigned themselves to the fact that they would never have children.

 And guess what, as soon as they did, they got pregnant!
 In fact, a friend of my mom’s tried for 10 years to conceive!

 Finally giving up, she sought to adopt (she was not Muslim) and did, in fact, adopt three beautiful children, and then gave birth to her own shortly after.

-Therefore sister, regarding worrying about getting pregnant, I would kindly advice you to relax, take some stress reduction classes as well as eat healthy foods, exercise and in general stop worrying insha’Allah.
+Therefore sister, regarding worrying about getting pregnant, I would kindly advise you to relax, take some stress reduction classes as well as eat healthy foods, exercise, and in general, stop worrying insha’Allah.

 As long as both you and your husband are healthy, you have both been checked for infertility problems and everything is normal, I would try not to focus on it too much.

 I know that’s easy to say, but trust me, I have been there, and yes, I have several beautiful children!